APNovichkov/ParticlesIO/README.md

 ### Manual

-1. Install <a href="https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html">Java SDK 8+</a> from the Oracle website
+1. Install <a href="https://www.oracle.com/java/technologies/javase/jdk14-archive-downloads.html">Java SDK 14</a> from the Oracle website
-2. Download JAR executible from this github repo
+2. Download particlesIO.jar from this github repo

 ```bash
 # Run in Terminal :)